 Tryout season and playing time

-For those looking for specific age group, there’s a short Age Breakdown below.
+For those looking for a specific age group, there’s a short Age Breakdown below.

 One thing for sure is, I believe Playing Time should outweigh a certain team or league.
 No matter what age!